Love is fun & colorful.

-Let’s talk about group portraits!
+Let’s talk about wedding group portraits!
 You may also hear them called “formals.”
 And when we photographers say formals or group portraits, we don’t mean unsmiling and stuffy.
-(Well that’s definitely not what I mean, but I guess I can’t speak for every wedding photographer).
-When I’m referring to group photos, I mean the specifically planned and posed portraits with your wedding day VIPs.
+(Well, that’s definitely not what I mean, but I guess I can’t speak for every wedding photographer).
+When I’m referring to wedding group photos, I mean the specifically planned and posed portraits with your wedding day VIPs.
 Typically, that’s your wedding party, close family (think parents and siblings), and of course you, the couple.

 This post is primarily to help you identify how much time to budget for photos, but I’ll also add some other helpful tips to have in mind for group photo time.